Reducing embodied carbon with greener steel

 More than half of the world’s carbon emissions come from fossil fuel use.
 This is another reason why EAF steel is a critical technological pathway for decarbonizing construction projects.

-A steelwork contractor will be able to advise how you can reduce embodied carbon with greener steel, including which parts of your structure can be fabricated with EAF steel.
+A steelwork contractor will be able to advise how you can reduce embodied carbon, including which parts of your structure can be fabricated with EAF steel.

 It’s estimated that 60 to 70% of a typical project’s steelwork can be made using the EAF manufacturing process.
 It’s not possible to manufacture certain parts in EAF steel and the steel fabricator will be able to advise on this.